biicode/docs/getting-started/helloworld-rpi.rst

 The Raspberry Pi user's password will be asked.
 If you have not changed your password, for Raspbian the default one is **raspberry**.

-If you want to send programs to another Raspberry Pi or specify a directory other than the one that appears in your ``default_settings.bii``, you can pass additional parameters to the ``bii:send`` command (get all the information about these parameters with ``bii rpi:send --help``):
+If you want to send programs to another Raspberry Pi or specify a directory other than the one that appears in your ``environment.bii``, you can pass additional parameters to the ``bii:send`` command (get all the information about these parameters with ``bii rpi:send --help``):

 .. code-block:: bash

 	$ bii rpi:send <directory> <user> <ip>

 Finally, to **execute your program on your Raspberry Pi**, you need to establish a connection.
 You can use the ``rpi:ssh`` command if you want remote access.
-You'll find your program deployed in the path configured in your ``default_settings.bii`` file:
+You'll find your program deployed in the path configured in your ``environment.bii`` file:

 .. code-block:: bash